malymary/GSN-dataset/README.md

 # GSN Dataset

-The dataset was generated with the aim of reproducing the experimental results of ["GSN: A Graph-Structured Network for Multi-Party Dialogues"](https://github.com/morning-dews/GSN-Dialogues) by transforming the [Molweni Dataset](https://github.com/HIT-SCIR/Molweni).
+The dataset was generated with the aim of reproducing the experimental results of ["GSN: A Graph-Structured Network for Multi-Party Dialogues"](https://github.com/morning-dews/GSN-Dialogues) by restructuring the [Molweni Dataset](https://github.com/HIT-SCIR/Molweni).

 ### Training, Validation, Testing